-Flatfoot is a condition in which the arch of foot is absent and sole is flat (Figure 2).
-Flatfoot is extremely common in young children (1 to 5 years age).
-Majority of these children develop normal arches as they grow up.
+A flat foot is a condition in which the arch of the foot is absent and the sole is flat (Figure 2).
+Flat feet are extremely common in young children (1 to 5 years ago).
+The majority of these children develop normal arches as they grow up.

-When child with flatfoot is assessed in standing position, the foot is seen to “ROLL OUTWARDS” (OUT-TOEING) (Figure 3).
+When a child with flat feet is assessed in a standing position, the foot is seen to “ROLL OUTWARDS” (OUT-TOEING) (Figure 3).

-Rigid flatfoot is more severe deformity in which the foot is flat in standing as well as non-weight bearing position.
-It occurs due to underlying bony abnormality like rocker bottom foot in new-born babies, or, tarsal coalition in adolescents (Figure 6, 7).
+Rigid flatfoot is a more severe deformity in which the foot is flat in standing as well as non-weight-bearing position.
+It occurs due to underlying bony abnormality like a rocker-bottom foot in newborn babies, or, the tarsal coalition in adolescents (Figure 6, 7).

 Flexible Flatfoot is diagnosed on clinical examination.
 However, in rigid cases, X-rays are needed to look for bony abnormalities.

-Flexible flatfoot is not pathological and in majority of cases requires no specific treatment.
-If the child has no symptoms (pain, fatigue, difficulty in wearing shoes), parental counselling and reassurance are all that are required.
-In majority of cases, children with flexible flatfeet develop a strong arch by the age of 10 years.
+Flexible flat feet are not pathological and in the majority of cases require no specific treatment.
+If the child has no symptoms (pain, fatigue, difficulty in wearing shoes), parental counseling and reassurance are all that is required.
+In the majority of cases, children with flexible flatfeet develop a strong arch by the age of 10 years.

-Exercises: Few children have tight heel cords and they may be benefited by exercises to stretch the tight muscles.
+Exercises: Few children have tight heel cords and they may be benefited from exercises to stretch the tight muscles.

 Shoes: Sports shoes are usually preferred for children with flexible flatfeet.

 Insoles/ orthoses: Insoles/ braces/ splints are often prescribed for children with flexible flatfoot and foot pain.
-However, in reality, there are no scientific studies which show beneficial effect of insoles/ orthoses in flexible flatfeet.
-In fact, some studies show poorer patient reported outcomes in children who wear insoles/ orthoses as compared to children who don’t wear orthoses.
+However, in reality, there are no scientific studies that show the beneficial effect of insoles/ orthoses inflexible flatfeet.
+In fact, some studies show poorer patient-reported outcomes in children who wear insoles/ orthoses as compared to children who don’t wear orthoses.
 We usually avoid prescribing insoles/ orthoses for children with flexible flatfeet.

 Rigid flatfoot is a distinct clinical entity from flexible flatfoot.
 Rigid flatfoot usually needs surgical treatment.
-Nature of surgery depends on underlying bony abnormality.
+The nature of the surgery depends on the underlying bony abnormality.

 There are many professional athletes who have flexible flatfeet.
 Flexible flatfeet will not stop your child from participating in any sport or exclude them from any job.

-Outcome of treatment of rigid flatfoot depends on nature and severity of underlying pathology.
+The outcome of treatment of rigid flatfoot depends on the nature and severity of underlying pathology.